-Thrustmaster creates a ton of top racing wheels, however, its T-GT II is one of its most advanced devices made specifically for the next-gen consoles.
+Thrustmaster creates a ton of top racing wheels.
+However, its T-GT II is one of its most advanced devices made specifically for next-gen consoles.

 It includes 25 mappable action buttons, 1 push-button, and 4 rotary selectors natively recognised in GT Sport which is ideal for authenticity and ease of use whilst playing GT7.